 The LSIX believes that the key to success is understanding your members.
 An exchange can not succeed without support of its members and partners.
 We therefore involve our members in policy change and expansion plans.
 The LSIX believes in regional growth, bringing the larger networks together with the ISPs, MSPs and content providers located in datacenters outside of Amsterdam.

-The Data Facilities Internet Exchange (DF-IX) started accepting members early 2017, as a regional peering lan founded by Savvas Bout, former owner of the Data Facilities datacenters in The Hague and Spijkenisse, now ColoHouse.
-In 2019 DF-IX was officially rebranded to LSIX and future plans were announced to further strengthen the concept of the regional internet exchange.
+LSIX, previously known as DF-IX, was established in early 2017 as a regional peering lan by Savvas Bout, the owner of Data Facilities datacenter in The Hague (formerly ColoHouse).
+Two years later, in 2019, LSIX was officially rebranded, and future plans were announced to reinforce the notion of a regional internet exchange.

 We try to control our investments so that we can keep our pricing structure low.
 By utilizing next-generation network equipment, dark fiber and CWDM/DWDM wavelengths we can offer high port density, performance and reliability on the peering lan at an affordable price.
 Strategic partnerships with regional datacenters and network operators help us further strengthen our business model and the flexibility to our members.